eBay/jsonex/README.md

 * Support nested JSON String within JSON as normal sub JSON Object instead of serialized json string to avoid un-necessary escape in String literal
-* Support Forward compatibility features: silently ignore unknown properties, use @DefaultEnum to annotate a default enum which be used if unknown enum value encountered
+* Support Forward compatibility features: silently ignore unknown properties, use @DefaultEnum to annotate a default enum which be used if unknown enum value is encountered
 * Partially Support proposed json extension format ([JSONX](./JSONX.md))
   * Certain compact JSON variations such as: quote with: ', ",`, and make quote for key optional
   * Multi-line string literal with back quote '`'

 And many more, please refer the class [JSONCoderOption](JSONCoder/src/main/java/com/ebay/jsoncoder/JSONCoderOption.java) for more details.